File Juicer

 JPEG's are common in many other file formats as PDF, Microsoft Office files, and browser caches, but also in "raw" files generated from professional digital cameras.

-The other most common format which can be found inside a JPEG is text.
+The second most common format which can be found inside a JPEG is text.
 This is meta tags, generated by other applications for describing the image.
 File Juicer extracts these tags raw and unformatted.
-You can also see these tags in iPhoto with the Get Info menu.
+You can also see these tags in Apple Photos with the Get Info menu.

 JPEG files may have PICT previews attached.
 Photoshop, GraphicConverter, and File Juicer can put PICT previews on images.
 These previews will normally "fall off" when you copy the images to Windows.